IMPROVEMENTS REIMAGINE IDENTITY

 Fleis & Vandenbrink was hired to create a design for the Garland Street corridor.
 The Traverse City engineering project’s improvements in the Warehouse District included a brewery, art gallery and several other boutique business.
 We provided survey, engineering and design services for the improvement project.
 Limited curbs were used to create a “woonerf” environment.

 Visual and audio sensory queues, such as texture, geometric pavement bands and serpentine center lines, helped to slow and calm traffic, making the area safer for pedestrians while incorporating art.
 Lighting will be incorporating industrial revolution styles, as well as market lighting, to create an interesting and comfortable atmosphere.
-The lighting and outdoor furniture should be out in the spring of 2017.

 Art and industrial came together on Garland Street creating a unique identity for the non-traditional pedestrian-friendly area “like no other,” in Traverse City, according to DDA director, who helped craft the original plan.
 Before Garland Street was opened, it was hailed as a world-class “public square,” by business and community leaders, and as a magnet for bikers, families and strolling visitors.